MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-to-reserve-items.md

 ---
 title: How to Reserve Items | Microsoft Docs
 description: You can reserve items for sales orders, purchase orders, and works orders.
-You can reserve items on stock or inbound on open document lines.
+You can reserve items on inventory or inbound on open document lines.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual